 Where more than one Local Safeguarding Children Board (LSCB) has knowledge of a child, the LSCB for the area in which the child is/was normally resident should take lead responsibility for conducting any review.
 The LSCB manager or Independent Chair will liaise directly with the relevant LSCB who are leading the review to ensure cooperation in the review process.
 Any other LSCBs that have an interest or involvement in the case should be included as partners in jointly planning and undertaking the review.
 In the case of Looked After Children, the responsible authority should exercise lead responsibility for conducting any review, again involving other LSCBs with an interest or involvement.

-Any professional may refer such a case to the DSCB if it is believed that there are important lessons for inter-agency working to be learned from the case.
+Any practitioner may refer such a case to the DSCB if it is believed that there are important lessons for inter-agency working to be learned from the case.
 In addition, the Secretary of State for the Department for Education has powers to demand an inquiry be held under the Inquiries Act 2005.

 The following questions may help in deciding whether or not a case should be the subject of a SCR or a serious incident learning review (SILR) (sometimes called a management review) in circumstances other than when a child dies, the answer 'yes' to several of these questions is likely to indicate that a review could be considered: